edinburghlivinglab/datajam/cartodb.md

 ## Create a map

-Click **Visualize** in the top right to create your first map.
+1. Click **Visualize** in the top right to create your first map.
 On the next window, click **OK, CREATE MAP**.
 Then click **MAP VIEW**.
 You will have to use the zoom (+) to zoom into Edinburgh, and see where the tree locations have been placed.

-You can change the background map by clicking **Change basemap** in the bottom left.
+2. You can change the background map by clicking **Change basemap** in the bottom left.
 Positron is a good default basemap, but there are many other options available.

-Click **Options** in the bottom left to select the map interaction options you want to provide to the visitors of your map, such as Zoom controls or a Fullscreen button.
+3. Click **Options** in the bottom left to select the map interaction options you want to provide to the visitors of your map, such as Zoom controls or a Fullscreen button.

-The **MAP VIEW** also provides a toolbar on the right, where you'll recognize some of the same tools from the **DATA VIEW** screen.
+4. The **MAP VIEW** also provides a toolbar on the right, where you'll recognize some of the same tools from the **DATA VIEW** screen.
 Click **Wizards** in the toolbar to see a wide range of visualization options.
 These are all explained in the [CartoDB documentation](http://docs.cartodb.com/cartodb-editor.html#wizards).

+5. Describe your map by clicking **Edit metadata...** in the top left.

+6. Share your map by clicking **Publish**  in the top right.
+The dialogue box provides you with a link to the map or the code to embed it in a web page.

+7. Copy the link and paste it in a new browser tab to verify the info windows are working and the bounding box makes sense, i.e. are the interesting part of the data visible?
+Anything you update in your map (including zoom level and bounding box) will affect the public map (reload the page to see the changes).

+8. The goal of CartoDB is creating online, interactive maps, but you can create a screenshot by clicking **Export Image** in the top left.